Written by: Dana Goyer

 Do you have any other tips or information regarding your favorite cutting mat and its care?

-Thank you for reading - now you have the 411 on my knowledge of cutting mats!
-Hope you have enjoyed this information and please let me know if you have any other topics you would like me to investigate for you by sharing them in the comments.
+Thank you for reading — now you have the 411 on my knowledge of cutting mats!
+Hope you've enjoyed this information, and please let me know if you have any other topics you'd like me to investigate by sharing them in the comments.